wdporter/i-am-that-vuepress/highlights/readme.md

 ‘I am’ and you will find it.
 How do you find a thing that you have mislaid or forgotten?
 You keep it in your mind until you recall it.
 The sense of beïng, of ‘I am’, is the first to emerge.
 Ask yourself whence it comes or just watch it quietly.
-When the mind stays in the ‘I am’ without moving, you enter a state which cannot be verbalised, but can be experiënced.
+When the mind stays in the ‘I am’ without moveïng, you enter a state which cannot be verbalised, but can be experiënced.
 All you need to do is to try and try again.
 After all, the sense ‘I am’ is always with you, only you have attached all kinds of things to it: body, feelings, thoughts, ideas,